armandvanhelsync/very-simple-contact-form/readme.txt

 == Changelog ==
+Version 3.2
+- request: changed required number of characters from 3 to 2 (name and subject field)
+- fixed bug with captcha not working properly in widget (in version 3.1)
+- added Italian translation (thanks Antonio Melcore)

 Version 3.1
 - cleaned up code in files vscf_main and vscf_widget_form
 - added Turkish translation (thanks WordCommerce)